oyanzhi/tp/docs/UserGuide.md

 * Stars the client at the specified `CLIENT_INDEX`.
 * The index refers to the index number shown in the displayed client list.
 * The index **must be positive integers** 1, 2, 3, …​
-* Only one client can be archived at a time.
+* Only one client can be starred at a time.

 Examples: